 11. Use good flying etiquette

 Though it is not your job to please everyone in the cabin, we do have certain responsibilities as parents when flying with little ones.

-Common courtesies of not letting children kick the seats in front of them, pull hair, play in the aisles, or purposely display bad manners are very important.
+Common courtesies of not letting children kick the seats in front of them, pulling hair, playing in the aisles, or purposely displaying bad manners are very important.